chef-blueprints/linux_box/README.md

 #####Run the virtual machine

 Add a new box and up it (default in `Vagrantfile` is Debian 7.10, Ubuntu 12.04 is also tested and supported).

-Vagrant will automatically add a new box per the Vagrantfile if not already created.
+Vagrant will automatically add a new box per the Vagrantfile if not already created (including download).

 	$ vagrant up